camerastudy/camerastudy.github.io/about.md

 <br/>
 ## Eligibility
 We are enrolling adults, aged 55–85, who are relatively healthly and identify as East Asian, South Asian, or White.
-To be eligible, you must not have a formal diagnosis of mild cognitive impairment, dementia, or Alzheimer's disease.
+To be eligible, you must have <strong>no diagnosis of mild cognitive impairment, dementia, or Alzheimer's disease</strong>.
 If you are unsure of whether you qualify, please reach out to us; we can provide you with more information about the eligibility criteria for CAMERA.
 <br/>